osg-htc/docs/docs/compute-entrypoint/htcondor-ce-overview.md

 within the pilot job container.
 Eventually pilot jobs remove themselves, typically after a period of inactivity.

+!!! note
+    The Compute Entrypoint was previously known as the "Compute Element".

 What is HTCondor-CE?
 --------------------